Scholarships & Bursaries

 For a list of available scholarships please see below:

 The Cotter Scholarship: The Jim Cotter Scholarship for reflection and research (including the use of the Jim Cotter Archive).
 The scholarships are to be awarded for: broadening the understanding of differing approaches to spirituality; encouraging inclusivity in particular of those marginalised by society; and modernising the interpretation of religious materials to improve understanding and relevance.
-Five scholarships are awarded each for one week.
+Either five scholarships for one week or one scholarship for five weeks are awarded.

 The Drew Scholarship is awarded, in the first instance, for research into aspects of the life, ideas or political / intellectual / spiritual legacy of William Ewart Gladstone.
 Two scholarships are awarded, each for one week.